robhowell/eslint-config-semipretty/README.md

 };
 ```

-## Bonus: if using experimental JavaScript features
+## If you're using experimental JavaScript features

 If you are using experimental JavaScript features such as class properties, you may encounter parsing errors which can be fixed by adding `babel-eslint`.